 Just before the bars are ready to come out of the freezer, melt the chocolate in a bowl.

 Dip each bar into the melted chocolate and immediately roll it in the coconut.
 Place it to set on a wire rack (with a lined baking tray underneath to catch any mess).
+Note that the bars will still be a bit soft but will firm up once coated and refrigerated.

 Once all the bars are coated, put them in the fridge for 1-2 hours or until the chocolate is completely set.